wcountiss/baseballpitch/Readme.txt

 Motus
 End of Week 1:
 Login Pages Styles
+Need to tie in app state to the active state of the side icons

 End of Week 2: Assumption: Have snapshot images and images Basic Stat Service Setup gets current data and augment data not in Parse as random